Ralim/IronOS/Documentation/Settings.md

 - For static images this sets the time the logo is displayed for.
 - For animations this sets the time the last frame is displayed for after the animation has been played.

-The infinity icon sets the logo or animation to be displayed until a button is pressed.
+The infinity icon sets a logo or the last frame of an animation to be displayed until a button is pressed.

 On device help text: